GetDKAN/dkan-tools/README.md

 When using the standard docker-compose environment, [Xdebug](https://xdebug.org/) can be enabled on both the web and CLI containers as needed.
 Running it creates a significant performance hit, so it is disabled by default.
 To enable, simply run `dktl xdebug:start`.
 A new file will be added to _/src/docker/etc/php_, and the corresponding containers will restart.
 In most situations, this file should be excluded from version control with .gitignore.

+### Configuration Brought into the Containers from the Host Machine.

+Unless you are running in "HOST" mode, DKTL runs inside of docker containers.
+Some configuration from your host machine can be useful inside of the containers: ssh configuration, external services authentication tokens, etc.

+DKTL recognized this and by default makes some configurations available to the containers by default.
+If any of these directories exist in your current user's profile, they will be available in the container:
+* .ssh
+* .aws
+* .composer

 ## A note to users of DKAN Starter

 Users of [DKAN Starter](https://github.com/GetDKAN/dkan_starter) will recognize some concepts here.
 The release of DKAN Tools eliminates the need for a separate DKAN Starter project, as it provides a workflow to build sites directly from DKAN releases.
 Support for DKAN Starter and its accompanying [Ahoy](http://www.ahoycli.com/en/latest/) commands is ending, and detailed instructions for migrating DKAN Starter projects to the DKAN Tools workflow is coming soon.